siddharthi865/reactjs-interview-questions-and-answers/set-22/README.md

 ## Question 1.
 How do you render a default “No data available” message?

+## Question 2.
+How do you use Fragment shorthand syntax?

+## Question 3.
+How do you handle onClick events for dynamically generated buttons?

+## Question 4.
+How do you implement a “toggle visibility” component?

+## Question 5.
+How do you implement a simple slider using state?

 ## Question 6.
 How do you implement a counter with step increments?

 ## Question 7.
 How do you render elements conditionally using ternary operators in JSX?